gillesdemey/node-record-lpcm16/README.md

 sampleRate    : 16000  // audio sample rate
 threshold     : 0.5    // silence threshold (rec only)
-verbose       : false  // log info to the console recordProgram : 'rec'  // Defaults to 'rec' - also supports 'arecord'
+verbose       : false  // log info to the console recordProgram : 'rec'  // Defaults to 'rec' - also supports 'arecord' and 'sox'
 ```

 Please not that arecord might not work on all operating systems